awsdocs/amazon-rds-user-guide/doc_source/User.SQLServer.Options.S3-integration.md

     @force_delete=1;
 ```

-### Monitoring the status of a file transfer task<a name="Appendix.SQLServer.Options.S3-integration.using.monitortasks"></a>
+## Monitoring the status of a file transfer task<a name="Appendix.SQLServer.Options.S3-integration.using.monitortasks"></a>

 To track the status of your S3 integration task, call the `rds_fn_task_status` function\.
 It takes two parameters\.
 The first parameter should always be `NULL` because it doesn't apply to S3 integration\.
 The second parameter accepts a task ID\.
-Set the second parameter to `0` to get results for all tasks\.

 To see a list of all tasks, set the first parameter to `NULL` and the second parameter to `0`, as shown in the following example\.